1 year full-time

 You will not just develop your creative and transferable skills, but you will also understand how to look for job, learn interview techniques, build relationships working as a team and developing your understanding of your role within society.

-- Music recording and sequencing techniques
+- Music recording and production skills

-- Elements of graphic and digital design with Photoshop
+- Graphics and digital design skills

 - The skills needed, like interview techniques to get a job